On the spectral radius of the non-backtracking matrix of the configuration model

+which proves the first claim.
+The bound on the total variation distance follows from the fact that under any coupling,

-Let $S_t(v)$ be the number of length~$t$ non-backtracking walks starting at $v$ in $\mathbf{\Tilde{G}}_n$. \begin{corollary} Recall that $Z_t$ denotes the number of offspring of a unimodular Galton Watson process with distribution $P$ satisfying Assumption~\ref{The model}.
+\end{proof} In what follows set $S_t(v)$ be the number of length~$t$ non-backtracking walks starting at $v$ in $\mathbf{\Tilde{G}}_n$. \begin{corollary} Recall that $Z_t$ denotes the number of offspring of a unimodular Galton Watson process with distribution $P$ satisfying Assumption~\ref{The model}.
 Let $\mathbf{\Tilde{G}}_n$ be the Configuration Model with distribution $P$, described in Definition~\ref{defn:configuration_model}.

 For any $v\in \mathbf{\Tilde{G}}_n$, if $\tau_2(v)$ is the stopping time for which all the vertices at distance at most $\ell$ from $v$ have been revealed during the exploration process and

 for some $k\in \mathbf{d}$, we have the following for some absolute constant $c>0$: